cuissoft/customerManager/README.md

-this repository contains code to make a client manager.
+# this repository contains code to make a client manager.
+#
+# the software is written in java